 Image this.
 Standing on the edge of a massive alpine bowl, peering down at the absolutely epic vastness of it and nearly drooling at the pristinely perfect powder it laden with below you.
-Now imagine not 1, not 2, not even 3 of these bowls but 5 huge alpine bowls (all in one spot) and you’ve got Fernie Alpine Resort.
+Now imagine not 1, not 2, not even 3 of these bowls but five huge alpine bowls (all in one spot), and you’ve got Fernie Alpine Resort.

 No, not the food.
-Currie Bowl is loved by the more extreme rider, drop into Currie for some of the best steeps on the mountain.
+The more extreme rider loves Currie Bowl.
+Drop into Currie for some of the best steeps on the mountain.

-“I love Currie bowl for many different reasons.
-The famed Currie rope drop, the whole Concussion zone and Alpha Centari just to name a few.
+“I love Currie Bowl for many different reasons.
+The famed Currie rope drop, the whole Concussion zone and Alpha Centauri just to name a few.
 But the main reason is it accesses the Big 3.
-For me there is no better situation at FAR than being the first track down Skydive on a pow day.
+For me, there is no better situation at FAR than being the first track down Skydive on a pow day.
 Top to bottoming that beast is the best feeling in the world.
 You definitely deserve some Griz Bar pints after picking off all 3!”

 – Kieran Summers, Owner Giv’Er Shirtworks

-“Timber is sick because of the trees that catch the pow pow, you can access in the trees from either Timber Chair or Whitepass chair.
-If you hit Whitepass chair and drop skiers right (lookers left) you can grab that pow hidden in the trees rapid fire over and over again, and it gets boring fast…….NOT.”
+“Timber is sick because of the trees that catch the pow pow.
+You can access the trees from either the Timber Chair or the Whitepass Chair.
+If you hit Whitepass and drop skiers right (lookers left), you can grab that pow hidden in the trees rapid fire over and over again, and it gets boring fast…….NOT.”

 – Mark Kowalchuk, co-owner of Artschool Skateboards & Clayman Ltd.